thingnotok/obsidian-toggle-list/README.md

 	4. checkbox in a state for anything you want
 	5. checkbox in done state

+	Note that the space after these prefixes is important.
+You need "- [ ] " to make a checkbox.

 3. Set the hotkey `Cmd`/`Ctrl` + `Enter`for this plugin "ToggleList: ToggleList->Next".Since `Cmd`/`Ctrl` + `Enter` hotkey is occupied by the official toggle, you need to deactivate the hotkey of "Toggle checkbox status" first.
 	- You can also add a hotkey for "ToggleList: ToggleList->Prev" to toggle the states in reverse order.

-Note that the space after these prefixes is important.
-You need "- [ ] " to make a checkbox.
+## Multiple State Groups

+1. You can add/delete state groups in the ToggleList's optiona panel.
+2. You can setup hotkeys for each state groups in the hotkey panel.
+    - Each state group is associated with two commands: `ToggleList: ToggleList[id]-Next` and `-Prev`
+    - Currently, two command will be added with state group and they won't be remove until app restart.
+		- These commands will have no effect after the state group is removed.

 ## ~~Advanced setup~~ Other things to make it beautiful

 As I mentioned, custom `css` are required to make those non-standard notations work.
-And after finishing this plugin, I surpriely find out the theme I'm using: [Minimal](https://github.com/kepano/obsidian-minimal) supports a lot of cool icons for special styled lists (love you [kapano](https://www.buymeacoffee.com/kepano) <3 ).
-Here's how you can enable them all.

-1. Install and enable the "Minimal" Theme from Apperance.
+Here is an workcase of this plugin with [Minimal Theme](https://github.com/kepano/obsidian-minimal) and since the Minimal Theme is the default theme after [Obsidian v1.0.0](https://forum.obsidian.md/t/obsidian-release-v1-0-0/44873), You can enjoy the following rendered tasks without any modification.

-2. Replace the default states field with
+1. Replace the default states field with
   ```

     -